Kedar355/UI-Component-Generator-/README.md

 - 🔄 **Real-Time Preview**: See your components come to life as you describe them
 - 🔧 **Customization Options**: Fine-tune the generated components to match your needs

-## 📋 Prerequisites

-- Node.js 16.x or higher
-- NPM or Yarn

 ## 🚀 Getting Started

 1. **Clone the repository**